agco/rabbit-stew/README.md

 tests are run in docker containers, thus require docker to be installed on development machines.

-Once docker is installed, testing is as easy as
+Once docker is installed and running, testing is as easy as

     $ npm test